Los Angeles Computer News

 Netflix Tosses the Baby With the VPN Bathwater

 Netflix has a problem.
-The video streaming service is required to license the TV shows and movies in their catalogRead more.
+The video streaming service is required to license TV shows and movies for every country theyRead more.

 Why Microsoft Edge Should Be Your Go-To Browser, and Why It Won’t Be

 There's been a lot of talk about Windows 10 in the tech press.
-Most of the information concentrated on compatibilityRead more.
+Most of the reviews concentrated on compatibilityRead more.

 Top Four Computer Backup Solutions